50k-Customs/DAF-XF/README.md

 ### ISSUES

 For now none.
-It was tested on 1.19.2.1s game version
+It was tested on 1.20.1s game version

 ### TODO

 This is known todo list for this mod:
-- add interior glass reflections
 - new mirrors
 - paintable visor & front fender part